model_signing.manifest

 A manifest item that records a file shard together with its digest.

-Note that the path component is a pathlib.PurePath
+Note that the path component is a pathlib.PurePath, relative to the model.

 To ensure that the manifest is consistent across operating systems, we